Dreaming Big · Opening Sequence Script · v3 (revised per review)

 "...the country speaks."

-The orchestra peaks · a single child's vocal · the dial tone returns one last time · cut to black
+The orchestra peaks · a single child's vocal · the dial tone returns one last time · fades to silence · cut to black

 Dreaming Big.